eickler/rumsim/README.md

 ## Ideas

-- Observability support using OTLP and Grafana
+Observability support using OTLP and a cloud service.
+TODOs:

+- Test metrics.
+Note: Plain gauge is marked as unstable?
+- Record start, stop, overload and errors as traces.
+- Selected debug information, some enter/exit methods using tracing crate?
+What is the overhead?
+- Replace log crate?

+Others:

 - Remove printing of auth token to log.
 - Liveness/readiness probes?
 - Compile into a static image with libmusl and try from:scratch container.